 Ticket : £25 per person

-This post has provided helpful tips and explanation on how to travel from London to Amsterdam using a private car, an Eurostar train and the National Express Coach.
+This post has provided helpful tips and explanation for the 3 best ways on how to travel from London to Amsterdam using a private car, an Eurostar train and the National Express Coach.

 Which of the ways of travelling from London to Amsterdam would you consider?